Mirsaid-Abdullaev/MNIST-NeuralNet-CSharp/README.md

 <img src="/Diagrams/Backpropagation Process.png"></img>

 ## Current stage
+**Note** - the old implementations of the training algorithms had a mathematical flaw that meant the backpropagation process was not running correctly, which hindered the convergence massively.
+For that reason, the old benchmarks for convergence are not accurate measures of real performance, and new reruns of the benchmarking will need to be run to give actual valid results.

 - Currently working on adding a ***mini-batch gradient descent*** algorithm to try and vectorise operations (forward prop and backprop can greatly benefit from this)
-- Another problem I am working on is the tuning of the learning rate to use with the network - this is proving to be a very important factor in convergence rate, so it is paramount that a good learning rate is found.
 - Next network training methods to build on in order to optimise speed and convergence: ***RMSProp*** optimisation for feedforward/backprop networks, ***Adam Optimisation (Adaptive Moment)***, and a hyperparameter tuning method - ***Learning rate decay*** methods using a custom exponential or discrete function of the epoch number in order to maximise training performance.
 <br>

 **12 July 2024**
 - Completed ***momentum-based stochastic gradient descent*** algorithm (found in [SGDMomentum.cs](/src/Algorithms/SGDMomentum.cs))
-- Added real benchmarks of the three existing algorithms for training, found in the screenprints in the [Benchmarks](/src/Benchmarks/) folder
+- Added real benchmarks of the three existing algorithms for training, found in the screenprints in the [Benchmarks](/Benchmarks/) folder
 <br>

 **11 July 2024**
 - I have had to complete other tasks for other commitments, so this update took longer than expected.
 I have postponed the release of the momentum update and instead cleaned up the repository to change the way code is structured for easier scalability.
 - There are now abstract classes for implementing different training algorithms and network structures whilst keeping end-user usage in code the same.
-These can be found in the [Interfaces.cs](/src/Interfaces.cs) file.
+These can be found in the [Interfaces](/src/Interfaces/) folder.
 These define the standard set of subroutines that need to be included in all subsequent implementations of network structures or new training algorithms, reducing the complexity of the final usage of the code.
 - Existing networks have been updated to conform to these standards, which were the old `NeuralNetwork` and `OptimisedNetwork` classes.
 These are now found in the [src/Networks](/src/Networks/) folder, and any future networks will be added into this folder.
 Note: `NeuralNetwork` has been renamed `LayerNetwork` for clarity.
 - Similarly, existing algorithms to train the networks have been updated, and are stored in the [src/Algorithms](/src/Algorithms) folder.
-Another note: the original training algorithm has been renamed `StochasticGradDescent` to allow me to add new algorithms and name them accordingly. `StochasticGrad3D` is the algorithm class to use to train the `OptimisedNetwork` class.
+Another note: the original training algorithm has been renamed `SGD` to allow me to add new algorithms and name them accordingly. `SGD3D` is the algorithm class to use to train the `OptimisedNetwork` class.
 Functionality is still the same and implementation only has a minor change, as the algorithm classes are not static anymore (shown below).
 <br>

 **21 June 2024**
 - I have now also added an `OptimisedNetwork` class, and class-specific methods to utilise this to train a neural network.
 This class mimics the way that my original `NeuralNetwork` class works, albeit I tried to see whether 3D-array use instead of a `Layer` class list.
 This has proven to be a lot less effective in terms of performance however.
 - I am currently working on implementing my first mathematical optimisation to improve convergence, and I am preparing a benchmark for measuring model convergence speed.
 This will be using a set amount of training iterations (100) and the same predefined starting weights and biases matrices to keep the benchmarking fair.
 The accuracy rate after 100 training iterations will be the third statistic to measure.
 - I have created the benchmark method to formally collect all the performance data during runtime, the static method `Algorithm.BenchmarkConvergence()` which calculates average time per training/validation epoch, average improvement in accuracy per epoch and the final accuracy of the network, while keeping the test fair by using the same starting parameters as saved in the `/Utils/ConvergenceTestnet.csv` file in this repository
 - Usage of the Benchmark method shown below as well.
 <br>

 **20 June 2024**
 - I have created a network model that can perform feedforward propagation as well as backpropagation for training the model on the MNIST dataset.
 I have written my own `IOReader` class that I use to parse and load the data from the MNIST files into the program, I have made a `NeuralNetwork` class that holds an array of `Layer` classes, and a `Layer` class that holds each layer's respective weights matrix, bias matrix, output values and gradient matrix for use in backpropagation.